-Microsoft Hybrid Graphics is a seamless technology designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
+Your computer will feature Microsoft Hybrid Graphics switchable graphics technology.
+This seamless technology is designed to get best performance from the graphics system while allowing longer battery life, without having to manually change settings.
 The computer will automatically switch between the integrated UMA (Unified Memory Architecture) GPU (iGPU) and the discrete GPU (dGPU) when required by the applications in use.
+This switch is seamless to the user (see Appendix C).